 For example: a 75% LTV bridging loan on a property valued at £100,000. – It’s assumed in this case that the borrower doesn’t wish to make any repayments and all interest is added to the loan.

 Gross loan £75,000 (the amount you are likely to pay back if you keep the bridging loan for its full term)

 Anticipated interest £5,000 – assuming a 12 mth term with all interest retained

 So when figures of 75% or 85% loan to value bridging loans are bandied about, be aware that the amount you will relieve will be less that this.
 However, if you qualify for an 85% LTV refurbishment bridging loan, on the example above, you will get close to an extra £10,000 cash in your hand.
 If the house you are buying or re-mortgaging is worth £300,000, expect to get an extra £30,000 towards the refurbishment costs.

 85% LTV bridging – qualifying criteria

 Unlike normal bridging, this product provides an element of cash out the outset to carry out property refurbishment.
-Therefore, it follows that you need to evidence how the extra money will be spent and that you are sufficiently experienced.
+Therefore, it follows that you need to evidence how the extra money will be spent.

 The key features and criteria are as follows: